Service Learning for Academic Credit

 As a CIS Abroad participant on a service learning program, you will automatically be enrolled in our service learning course and earn credit that you can work to transfer back to your home college or university.
 This service learning course is a required part of the program and built into the overall program structure.

 How is credit awarded?

-All students will be enrolled in our online course entitled Global Community-Based Learning (4 U.S. credits), developed in collaboration with our school of record, Jacksonville University.
+All students will be enrolled in our online course entitled JU 330: Global Citizenship Service-Learning (3 U.S. credits), developed in collaboration with our school of record, Jacksonville University.
 Credit is awarded based on successful completion of service hours, the online modules, and a variety of assignments listed below.

 Jacksonville University, CIS Abroad’s accrediting partner, is a SACSCOC-accredited institution.